Theodore I Laskaris: Resistance

 By the time of Theodore's arrival, Asia Minor had been a centre of uprisings against the imperial government for decades.
 A rebellious magnate, Theodore Mangaphas, held Philadelphia; another aristocrat, Sabas Asidenos, ruled Sampson; and Nikephoros Kontostephanos controlled the lands on the upper course of the Maeander River.
 Theodore appeared as his father-in-law's representative and secured the Bithynian towns' loyalty in Alexios III's name until the end of 1204.
 The local Greeks acknowledged him as the strategos (or military leader) of Bithynia.
-He established his seat in Prussa, but he made frequent journeys to attend assemblies and dinners, encouraging the local Greeks' resistance against the "Latins", as the crusaders were universally called.
+He established his seat in Bursa, but he made frequent journeys to attend assemblies and dinners, encouraging the local Greeks' resistance against the "Latins", as the crusaders were universally called.
 He also took control of state revenues, and he could offer money to the Seljuq Sultan of Rum, Rukn al-Din Suleiman II, in return for his assistance against the Latins.
 Suleiman II died and his underage son, Izz al-Din Kilij Arslan III, succeeded him in June 1204.

 The crusaders set up a commission to distribute the Byzantine territories among them in September.
 In Asia Minor, the "duchy of Nicaea" was granted to Louis I, Count of Blois, and the "duchy of Philadelphia" to Stephen of Perche, although the Latins had not conquered these lands.
 The Venetians seized the port of Lampsacus on the Asian side of the Hellespont and a French knight, Peter of Bracieux, captured the nearby Pegai.
 Emperor Alexios I of Trebizond's brother and co-emperor, David Komnenos, launched a military campaign into Paphlagonia and occupied the towns along the Black Sea coast.
 His conquest facilitated Bracieux's invasion of Bithynia.
 He routed Theodore at Poemanenum on 6 December and his victory enabled him to seize Bythinian forts.